Scott Brown under investigation for comments in Samoa

 "Little tables, I mean, it's close quarters," Brown says in the video.
 "There were people serving food and when someone came over and served food, I said, 'You know what, you can make hundreds of dollars in the services industry, waitress, bartenders, sales.
 You guys are doing a great job.'
 And somebody took offense to that as well."

-Brown said that embassy staff offered him some advice after the compliant.
+Brown said that embassy staff offered him some advice after the complaint.

 "I was told by my people, listen, you're not Scott Brown from ...
 New Hampshire anymore, you're an ambassador and you always have to be aware, culturally aware, of different cultures, different sensitivities."